Vietnam & Cambodia Explorer

 Accommodation on this tour is basic – a combination of simple hotels, guesthouses and homestays, where you'll be spending a night with a local family.
 While the homestay accommodation is shared and basic, this is a great opportunity to connect with the local people (and enjoy delicious home-cooked meals!).
 Read more about the experience here: https://www.intrepidtravel.com/adventures/cambodia-homestay-experience

-There is a limited amount of time included in Hanoi and Bangkok on this itinerary.
+There is a limited amount of time included in Hanoi.
 Please consider booking some extra time before and after your trip if you would like more time to explore each of these cities

 Important information